ALIGN-analoglayout/ALIGN-public/PlaceRouteHierFlow/README.md

 >-   xx_DR.gds.json: JSON format of detailed routing layout
 >-   xx_PR.gds.json: JSON format of power routing layout

+## Usage

+If the flow is run locally, the operations listed below are necessary:

+### Cell Generation
+To get the XX_gds.json file, Verlog file, Map file and LEF file, please use the code [Cell Generation](https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/CellFabric)

+### PDK Abstraction
+To get the PDK file, please use the code [PDK abstraction](https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/PDK_Abstraction)

-### Conversion from JSON to GDS or from GDS to JSON
+### Conversion from JSON to GDS (from GDS to JSON)
-Currently we support the input/output layout files in JSON format.
+Currently the input/output layout files are in JSON format.
 To convert the format, please use the codes [GDSConv](https://github.com/ALIGN-analoglayout/ALIGN-public/tree/master/GDSConv).

-## Usage

 ## Limitations

+1) a
+2) b

 ## To-do

+1) a
+2) b

 ## LICENSE